Shinsuke Nakamura: King of Strong Style (2009–2012)

 On September 27, Nakamura avenged his G1 loss and defeated Makabe in a decision match to win the IWGP Heavyweight title for a third time.
 Upon winning the title, Nakamura drew the ire of Antonio Inoki by announcing his plan of wanting to restore the "Strong Style" of New Japan by capturing the original IWGP Heavyweight Championship belt from Inoki to replace the fourth generation title belt held by Nakamura.
 On October 12, Nakamura successfully defended the title against Shinjiro Otani.
-On November 8 at Destruction '09, Nakamura successfully defended the title against previous champion Hiroshi Tanahashi.
+On November 8, at Destruction '09, Nakamura successfully defended the title against previous champion Hiroshi Tanahashi.
 On December 5, Nakamura retained the title by defeating Yuji Nagata.
 On January 4, 2010, at Wrestle Kingdom IV in Tokyo Dome, Nakamura successfully defended the IWGP Heavyweight Championship against Yoshihiro Takayama in a rematch of their 2004 Tokyo Dome title unification bout.
-After defeating Takayama, Nakamura was challenged by Manabu Nakanishi, whom he would pin on February 14 at New Japan's ISM show in Sumo Hall, making his fifth defense.
+Nakamura was then challenged by Manabu Nakanishi, whom he would pin on February 14 at New Japan's ISM show in Sumo Hall, making his fifth defense.
 On April 4, Nakamura made his sixth successful title defense against the 2010 New Japan Cup winner and former teammate Hirooki Goto and afterwards accepted Togi Makabe's challenge for the title.
-On May 3 at Wrestling Dontaku 2010, Nakamura lost the IWGP Heavyweight Championship to Makabe.
+On May 3, at Wrestling Dontaku 2010, Nakamura lost the IWGP Heavyweight Championship to Makabe.
 Following the loss, Nakamura was sidelined with a shoulder injury until he returned on June 19 at Dominion 6.19, defeating Daniel Puder.
 Atsushi Sawada and Simon Inoki of IGF appeared at the show and seemed to eye up Nakamura after the match.
-On July 19, Nakamura received a rematch for the IWGP Heavyweight Championship, but he was once again defeated by Makabe.
+On July 19, Nakamura lost to Makabe in a rematch for the IWGP Heavyweight Championship.
 The following month, Nakamura entered the 2010 G1 Climax, where he won four out of his seven-round robin stage matches, including one over eventual winner Satoshi Kojima, leading his block heading to the final day, where he wrestled Pro Wrestling Noah's Go Shiozaki to a 30-minute time limit draw and thus missed the finals of the tournament by a single point.
 The draw with Shiozaki led to a no time limit match at a Pro Wrestling Noah show on August 22, where Nakamura was defeated.
 Despite losing to Goto in a number one contender's match on October 11, Nakamura was hand-picked by new IWGP Heavyweight Champion Satoshi Kojima as his first challenger.
-The title match took place on December 11 and ended with Nakamura losing.
+The title match took place on December 11, which Nakamura lost.